Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/dendrite/ReadMe.md

 The computed steps are printed on the screen with the next statement.

 The next call is for color plot with Dislin library.
-The dislin graphical library module is included in the begining.
+The dislin graphical library module is included in the beginning.
 This library has many subroutines as we used in the previous repository.
 Therefore, to make it under one subroutine call i.e., `Dislin_color_multi_plot()` we put together all those related routines.
 This makes it easy to get the plot with a single call.
 We set the plots at two times steps `1` and `2000`

 ```Fortran
   time_loop: do step = 1, no_of_steps